fieldtrip/website/development/project/integrate_with_mne.md

 We cannot assure that the API in MNE-Python will remain the same in the future.
 Please, report any error on [bugzilla](/bugzilla) and include this address ''bugzilla@gpiantoni.com'' to the CC list in the bugreport.

-Code under development, the mne-python community currently works on reader functions for FieldTrip data structure [https://github.com/mne-tools/mne-python/pull/5141](https://github.com/mne-tools/mne-python/pull/5141), [https://github.com/mne-tools/mne-python/issues/4833](https://github.com/mne-tools/mne-python/issues/4833)
+Code under development, the MNE-Python community currently works on reader functions for FieldTrip data structure [https://github.com/mne-tools/mne-python/pull/5141](https://github.com/mne-tools/mne-python/pull/5141), [https://github.com/mne-tools/mne-python/issues/4833](https://github.com/mne-tools/mne-python/issues/4833)

-More functions to work with files coming from MNE-python in MATLAB are available at [https://github.com/mne-tools/mne-matlab](https://github.com/mne-tools/mne-matlab).
+More functions to work with files coming from MNE-Python in MATLAB are available at [https://github.com/mne-tools/mne-matlab](https://github.com/mne-tools/mne-matlab).

 # Integrate FieldTrip and MNE-Python